 Tolling the wrongful death statute of limitations may occur if:

-• The negligent action or inaction that caused your loved one's death was not clear or obvious
+- The negligent action or inaction that caused your loved one's death was not clear

-A skilled wrongful death attorney in your area can review your circumstances with you and determine if the statute of limitations might toll in your case.
-If so, they can determine the deadline by which you must file a wrongful death lawsuit in state court.
+A skilled wrongful death attorney in your area can review your circumstances with you and determine if the statute of limitations might affect your case.
+If so, they can choose the deadline by which you must file a wrongful death lawsuit in state court.

 Evidence Preservation

-Give your attorney ample opportunity to build a strong case by starting the process as soon as possible.
-Starting a legal claim while still grieving might seem stressful, but legal representation will ease your stress - not add to it.
+Start the process as soon as possible to allow your attorney to build a strong case.
+Starting a legal claim while still grieving might seem stressful, but legal representation will ease your stress—not add to it.
 You can focus on your emotional struggles while a lawyer begins the wrongful death process.

 What Is the Basis for a Wrongful Death Claim or Lawsuit?